 Termius syncs credentials through its cloud infrastructure.
 They are encrypted end-to-end, but your credentials do leave your machine.
 This is the trade-off for cross-device sync and mobile access.

-Yaw stores all credentials locally, encrypted with AES-256-GCM.
-Nothing leaves your machine.
-The trade-off is no mobile access and no cloud sync between your own devices.
+Yaw keeps all credentials on your local disk, protected with AES-256-GCM encryption.
+Nothing is transmitted or stored externally.
+The trade-off is that there is no mobile access and no automatic sync between your own machines.

 Database Connections